 Positive Attitudes Toward Ukrainian and Belarusian Workers Are Growing in Poland

-Early morning at Warsaw’s Dworzec Zachodni, the Minsk coach pulls in almost full.
-Passengers step down with small suitcases and packed hold luggage after the Orthodox Easter holidays.
-Families wait near the barriers, while others head straight for taxis, trams, and nearby rail connections.
+Early morning at Warsaw’s Dworzec Zachodni, the coach from Minsk pulls in almost full.
+Passengers step down with small suitcases and packed luggage after the Orthodox Easter holidays.
+Families wait near the barriers, while others head quickly toward taxis, trams, and onward rail connections.

-Poland’s labour market continues to evolve, and one of the most notable developments in 2026 is the growing positive sentiment toward Ukrainian and Belarusian workers.
-As labour shortages persist across key sectors, foreign workers are increasingly viewed not as competition, but as an essential part of Poland’s economic growth.
+Poland’s labour market continues to evolve but labour shortages persist across key sectors, foreign workers are increasingly viewed not as competition, but as an essential part of Poland’s economic growth.

 According to the latest Polish Labour Market Barometer from Personnel Service, attitudes toward foreign workers are becoming more favourable.
 Today, 36% of Poles report a positive attitude toward foreign workers, while 43% remain neutral.
 Only 14% express negative views, indicating a generally high level of acceptance.